Heads Up (1925 film)

 Heads Up is a 1925 American silent comedy adventure film directed by Harry Garson and starring Maurice 'Lefty' Flynn, Kathleen Myers, and Kalla Pasha.

 Plot

-As described in a film magazine review, a young son of wealth who longs for freedom from the conventions of his home is sent to South America on a secret mission for a group of oil men.
+As described in a film magazine review, a young son of wealth who longs for freedom from the conventions of his home is sent to South America on a secret mission with a group of oil men.
 He becomes entangled in love and a revolution, and, after a series of swift adventures, wins the affections of the young woman and the war.